anton-tchekov/arduino-hid-keyboard/README.md

 2. Flash main.elf to the Arduino UNO using an ISP programmer (you can no longer use USB to program)
 3. Plug the Arduino in using USB, after a few seconds, it should type "Hello World!"

-To reset the second microcontroller, flash optiboot_atmega328.hex
+To reset the second microcontroller, so that it can be used like a regular Arduino again, flash optiboot_atmega328.hex